sowu880/Dicom-demo/docs/investigation.md

 }
 ```

-## Todo for De-id By Sensitive Infotype:
+## Todo For De-id By Sensitive Infotype

 * Design sensitive infotype.
 * Design infotype detectors.
 * Recognize sensitive data by infotype and de-id.
 * Support customize infotype and detector.

-## Todo for De-id Burnt-in text:
+## Todo For De-id Burnt-in Text

 * Regonize text in image.
 * Recognize sensitive data by infotype and de-id.